-- Use services designed to implement messaging like Custom Channels’ ReMix or Ethos that play messages between the songs and DON’T interrupt the music mid-song.
+- Use services designed to implement messaging.
+Custom Channels’ ReMix or Ethos services play messages between the songs and DON’T interrupt the music mid-song.

-- You can create messages yourself using common computer-based software and a microphone or mobile device app.
-But many businesses find it is best to outsource audio messages to professional voice talent.
-Custom Channels provides optional voice services and you can find many resources for voice talent online through sites like Voice123 or Fiverr.com
+- Create messages yourself using common computer-based software and a microphone or mobile device app.
+However, many businesses find it is best to outsource audio messages to professional voice talent.
+Custom Channels provides optional voice services with our professionals.
+Also, you can find many resources for voice talent online through sites like Voice123 or Fiverr.com

-- Try to keep multiple messages in rotation at the same time – so you’re not hearing the same thing over and over every hour.
+- Try to keep multiple messages in rotation at the same time.
+That way, you’re not hearing the same thing over and over every hour.